waimunAlpaca/alpacahq-connect-sample/README.md

 Once your app has been created, you will receive your client_id and client_secret.
 You will need these values to authenticate your app with Alpaca.

+## Demo

+Here's a demo of the Alpaca Connect app - https://alpacahq-connect-sample.vercel.app/

 ### Installing

 A step by step series of examples that tell you how to get a development env running